Fix care for good

 Right now, the care system is broken.

-Our care system was already broken, but the coronavirus pandemic has made it even weaker.
+Our care system was already at crisis point, but the coronavirus pandemic has made it even weaker.
 Millions of older people are struggling to get the support they need, and carers are often left to manage on their own.

-The Prime Minister’s announcement of a Health and Social Care Levy shows us that the Government finally wants to take action on this.
+The Prime Minister’s announcement of a Health and Social Care Levy, and proposed cap on costs, shows us that the Government finally wants to take action on this.
 However, their plan does nothing to help older people and carers right now.

 Older people can’t be side-lined any longer, they need change now.